wiktor-falek/sorting-visualizer/README.md

     # modify arr_copy
     yield arr_copy # function must yield updated array
                    # whenever you want to see the change
-  # function should yield until array is sorted
 ```

 ### Now you can visualize your algorithm running this command 👀